This 14 day custom Morocco tour covers Marrakech and Fez, the Erg Chigaga dunes, Taroudant and the Atlantic coast over two weeks.

 The trip to Casablanca takes no more than 1 hour and a half and the driver will make sure to drop you off at the airport at least 2 hours before your flight.

 You may choose to follow the original tour itinerary as described on the website or have us create a tailor made itinerary around you.
 Please note that all our tours of Morocco are private and, all along, stops are accommodated as often as you desire, for you to visit a site, take a stunning photo or stretch your legs.

 We believe our guests deserve to be spoiled and stay only at the best properties while on a customized tour of Morocco.
 We spend a great deal of time and effort to anonymously test and hand- pick the best boutique and luxury hotels, Riads , eco lodges and Kasbahs across Morocco.
 These select properties are constantly monitored and updated.
 Each one of them is inspired by and reflecting the culture, architecture and cuisine of its location.
 They do not fit into a rigorous star rating system, so we have named them Dreamers, Privilege and Divine, to best resume their nature.
+To ensure availability, we recommend booking at least 3-4 months in advance.
 Once we receive an enquiry, we provide a day- to- day customized Moroccan itinerary with the names of the accommodations suggested at each overnight.

 Please find below the resumed itinerary:

 - Day 1: Casablanca/ Rabat - Volubilis/ Meknes - Fez ( 2/ 3 hour drive).

 - Day 2: Fez - visit of the city with a local guide ( no driving).